Summer Backyard Ideas With Added Tax Benefits for 2025

 If you’re looking to sell your home in the future, you might be wondering what backyard summer projects could add the most “value” to your property.

-Well, here are a few value-added backyard ideas to get you started:
+Here are a few value-added backyard ideas to get you started:

-- Installing a snazzy new patio or deck, which may cost between $2,000 and $10,000, assuming 10-foot by 20-foot dimensions.
+- Installing a snazzy new patio or deck, which might cost from $2,000 to $10,000, assuming 10-foot by 20-foot dimensions.

 - Adding a fence for Fido or to make backyard barbecues more private.
 The average cost of fencing your yard can be $4,000 to $12,000, assuming a 200-foot straight fence.

-Although these so-called “capital improvements” can be a bit pricier than other projects on this list, they can add value to your home, thus increasing your home’s tax basis.
+Although these so-called “capital improvements” can be a bit pricier than other projects on this list, they can add value to your home, increasing your home’s tax basis.
 This could, in turn, affect your capital gains tax on the sale of your home.

 For example: